achaudhry12/COVID-19-API-Project-1/README.md

 ### **Application Description:**

-A website that displays a gropdown menu or a fill in text box where you can either select different specifications to find a certain vehicle, but you can also access the specifications of a certain vechile by typing in the vin #.
+A website that displays a dropdown menu or a fill in text box where you can either select different specifications to find a certain vehicle, but you can also access the specifications of a certain vechile by typing in the vin #.

 ### **API:**